 The great danger of carbon monoxide is its attraction to hemoglobin in the bloodstream.
 When breathed in, carbon monoxide replaces the oxygen which cells need to function.
 When CO is present in the air, it rapidly accumulates in the blood, causing symptoms similar to the flu, such as headaches, fatigue, nausea, dizzy spells, confusion, and irritability.
 As levels increase, vomiting, loss of consciousness, and eventually brain damage or death can result.

-Carbon monoxide is a by-product of combustion, present whenever burning fuel.
-Common home appliances produce it, such as gas or oil furnaces, gas refrigerators, gas clothes dryers, gas ranges, gas water heaters or space heaters, fireplaces, charcoal grills, and wood burning stoves.
+Carbon monoxide is a by-product of combustion, present whenever fuel is burned.
+It is produced by common home appliances, such as gas or oil furnaces, gas refrigerators, gas clothes dryers, gas ranges, gas water heaters or space heaters, fireplaces, charcoal grills, and wood burning stoves.
 Fumes from automobiles and gas-powered lawn mowers also contain carbon monoxide and can enter a home through walls or doorways if an engine is left running in an attached garage.

 All of these sources can contribute to a CO problem in the home.
 If a home is vented properly and is free from appliance malfunctions, air pressure fluctuations or airway blockages, carbon monoxide will most likely be safely vented to the outside.
 But in today’s “energy efficient” homes this is frequently not the case.
 Tightly constructed/sealed homes can trap CO-polluted air in a home year-round.
 Furnace heat exchangers can crack, vents can become blocked, inadequate air supply for combustion appliances can cause conditions known as backdrafting or reverse stacking, which force contaminated air back into the home.
 Exhaust fans on range hoods, clothes dryers and bathroom fans can also pull combustion products into the home.

 We contend that appliances and home that are functioning properly should not have any carbon monoxide.
 In most buildings, levels will be below 5 ppm.
 Carbon monoxide levels above 5 ppm usually indicate the presence of combustion products.
-Whenever measurements detect the presence of these contaminants, it is important to ensure that the exhaustion of contaminants happens at the source.
+Whenever measurements detect the presence of these contaminants, it is important to ensure that the contaminants are exhausted at the source.
 The American Society of Heating, Refrigeration and Air- Conditioning Engineers recommend a maximum eight-hour average exposure limit of 9 ppm.